tywenk/github-pages-with-jekyll/_posts/2022-03-29-optional-chaining.md

 `const name = animals.dog?.name`

 Optional chaining syntax is using the `?` to check if `dog` exists as a property of `animals`.
 If it isn't, it will return `undefined` and the object chaining _short circuits_ so that `name` is never called.
-If `dog` doesexist as a property of `animals`, then the program will proceed and attempt to get `dog`'s property of `name`.
+If `dog` does exist as a property of `animals`, then the program will proceed and attempt to get `dog`'s property of `name`.

-At this point optional chaining does not care if `name` exists as a property -- and in fact there is not way to optional chain the start and end of object drilling.
+At this point optional chaining does not care if `name` exists as a property -- and in fact there is notway to optional chain the start and end of object drilling.
 Both these syntaxes are **incorrect**:

 `const name = animals?.dog?.name`